 Notaries must verify for each client their identity, legal capacity and understanding of the document as well as their authority if signing on behalf of another party such as a limited company.

-Our team includes Mark Sandham, Notary Public.
-Mark qualified and was admitted as a notary public in 2008, and is a member of the Notaries Society.
-His notarial practice is entirely separate from Bone & Payne.
+Our team includes Mark Sandham and Carys Jenkins.
+Mark qualified as a notary public in 2008 and Carys qualified in 2021.
+Both are members of the Notaries Society.
+Their Notarial practice North Wales Notaries is entirely separate from Bone & Payne.